-Understanding who will be vying for your customer base will help you determine how to differentiate your brand in the market.
+Understanding who will be vying for your customer base will help you determine how to differentiate your brand.
 Consider your competition’s strengths and weaknesses as you decide on what unique value you can bring to consumers.
 There are many ways to learn about your competitors:

 - Visit their websites and assess the quality in form and function (layout, written content, photography, online ordering, chat function, etc.)

 - Check out their social media accounts to see how active and engaged they are with their followers.
-Also, observe what promos, events, contests, etc. they offer on social media.
+Observe what promos, events, contests, and other enticements they offer on social media.

 - Visit your competitors’ establishments personally to get a first-hand customer experience.

 If you need to look for funding to launch your restaurant, you might not find it possible to secure a space.
 However, it’s helpful to at least home in on the general area you aspire to operate—and why you find that area attractive.
 Consider things like the neighborhood appeal, parking availability, other destinations nearby, foot-traffic, competition in the locale, etc. These are all things potential investors may consider when deciding if they will help fund your business.

 Identifying some of the food items you intend to offer will help you figure out the equipment you’ll need, experience and skills you should look for in employees, ingredient costs to anticipate, and more.
 You won’t need to have a fully formed menu and exact recipes at this stage of the process, but you’ll benefit from having a tentative plan for what you will sell.